mui/material-ui/packages/material-ui-codemod/README.md

 npx @material-ui/codemod@next v5.0.0/grid-list-component <path>
 ```

+You can find more details about this breaking change in [the migration guide](https://next.material-ui.com/guides/migration-v4/#gridlist).

 #### `icon-button-size`

 Add `size="large"` if `size` is empty to get the same UI as v4